JosePabloSG/JosePabloSG/README.md

 # 💫 About Me:
-I study at the National University of Costa Rica.
+I study at the National University of Costa Rica. <br>
 I like software development and code analysis.

 ## 🌐 Socials: